Back Pain Tips

 Back Pain – How to Ensure a Rapid Recovery

 When we experience back pain, our first port of call is to seek help from our doctor, physiotherapist of osteopath.
 A course of treatment and exercise will help to resolve the issue.
 However, all too often, the pain continues to return.
 Back pain is multi-causal ad cumulative and the workstation set up can often be a significant contributor if many hours are spent sitting at a computer.
 If this is not addressed, any treatment’s effectiveness will then be undermined by continued exposure to risk as soon as you return to work.
-Instead a good ergonomic workstation set up will help to ensure that any tension and pressure on the spine is relieved, facilitating a quick recovery, in conjunction with treatment and exercise.
+Instead a good ergonomic chair and workstation set up will help to ensure that any tension and pressure on the spine is relieved, facilitating a quick recovery, in conjunction with treatment and exercise.
 A faster recovery ensures minimum time off work, a quicker return to full productivity and a heightened sense of wellbeing.
 I personally know how back pain affects every aspect of our lives and can cause significant distress and frustration.
-Anything that can help relieve it, therefore, has a number of physical as well as psychological benefits.
+Anything that can help relieve it such as specialised office chairs for bad backs, therefore, has a number of physical as well as psychological benefits.

 Having recently seen clients with extreme migraines, I wanted to include some tips for reducing the number and intensity of migraine occurances.